 Cholesterol may be turning out not to be the baddie we all thought it was, and there is much controversy about it.

-I get asked questions about it all the time, and it is a pretty complex reply, so I thought it best to produce a larger than average Cholesterol factsheet which you can download straight away for just £5.
+I get asked questions about it all the time, and it is a pretty complex reply, so I thought it best to produce a larger than average Cholesterol factsheet which you can download straight away here.

 In it, I answer what cholesterol is, why we need some of it and why we may be being told to lower it too much, what the ideal level might be, what to look for on your test results – the ratio doesn’t give you enough to go on and a protocol to lower it if you need to.